phodiso-7/Humanties_Project/readme.md

 In counseling, specifically in substance abuse recovery programs, clients often discontinue treatment before completion.
 These dropouts can hinder recovery outcomes and strain support systems.
 By using machine learning to predict which clients are more likely to leave early, we can design proactive interventions to improve retention and care quality.

-This project builds a predictive pipeline using anonymous client data to identify clients at risk based on demographic, clinical, and psychosocial features.
+This project builds a predictive pipeline using cleaned anonymous client data to identify clients at risk based on demographic, clinical, and psychosocial features.
 Decsion trees and Neural Networks were used in this project.

 ---